Click on embedded links for more information

 Almost every vegetable garden has them – hot peppers.
 So, what to with these fiery capsica (aka peppers)?
-Try freezing, roasting and blending with a sauce, pickling or canning, at the Veggie-Bed we chose drying them.
-Having gobs of cowhorn peppers (Capsicum annuum, Plant variety -Cowhorn Pepper), drying sounded like a good option.
+Try freezing, roasting, blending with a sauce, pickling, canning, or drying them.
+Having gobs of cowhorn peppers (Capsicum annuum, Plant variety -Cowhorn Pepper) at the Veggie-Bed, we chose to dry them.

 “The cowhorn is often referred to as a cayenne-like pepper or as a variety of cayenne.
 The cayenne, too, is sometimes called cowhorn.
 Sure, they share a similar tapering shape and coloring (maturing from green to a bold red), but they are related only as much as they come from the same family of chilies, annuum” (pepperscale.com) .

 “There are many different ways to prepare and preserve them.
 One of the easiest and fastest ways to do this for future use is to dry the hot peppers with a string.
 In only a few minutes, you can quickly string up your peppers and then leave them to dry in a sunny window” (leaf.tv) .
 “Drying chili peppers is a great way to store them for the long term.
 You don’t want to waste any of those chili peppers picked from that huge harvest this year” (chilipeppermadness.com) .

-Upon taste testing some of the ground pepper my mouth felt like I had eaten a hot coal, sweat broke-out on my forehead, eyes teared-up, and nose started running – leaving me running for glass of milk!
+Upon taste testing some of the ground pepper, my mouth felt like I had eaten a lump of hot coal, sweat broke out on my forehead, my eyes teared-up, and my nose started running – leaving me running for a glass of milk!